-Investment returns are likely to remain low during the year with little increase in the following two years.
-However, if major progress was made with an agreed Brexit, then there is upside potential for earnings.
+Investment returns are likely to remain low during 2019/20 but to be on a gently rising trend over the next few years.

-Borrowing interest rates were on a major falling trend during the first half of 2019-20 until H.M.
-Treasury stepped in and increased PWLB rates by 100bps.
-The policy of avoiding new borrowing by running down spare cash balances has served the Council well over the last few years.
-While the Council may not be able to avoid borrowing to fund its capital financing requirement and replace maturing debt, cost of carry (the difference between higher borrowing costs and lower investment returns) remains a key factor in assessing any long-term borrowing decisions.
+Borrowing interest rates have been volatile so far in 2018-19 and have increased modestly since the summer.
+The policy of internal borrowing by avoiding new external debt and running down cash balances as a temporary measure has served the Council well over the last few years.
+However, this position will be carefully monitored during 2019-20 to avoid incurring higher borrowing costs in the future when the Council may not be able to avoid new borrowing to finance capital expenditure or the refinancing of maturing debt.

+Cost of carry (the net difference between borrowing costs outweighing investment returns) remains a key factor in assessing any new long-term borrowing decisions.